RRRR 2025

 Special Issue in STTT

-We plan to invite authors of accepted papers/abstracts to submit an extended/full version of their work to a special issue in the International Journal on Software Tools for Technology Transfer (STTT).
+We plan to invite authors of accepted papers/abstracts to submit an extended/full version of their work to a special issue in the International Journal on Software Tools for Technology Transfer (STTT) given sufficient interest.
 All journal submissions will undergo a full reviewing process and are expected to be accompanied by an artifact where applicable.

 Timeline

 All dates are in 2025 and all deadlines are "anywhere on Earth" (UTC-12).
-The timeline may be adjusted if necessary so that the notification happens before the ETAPS 2025 early registration deadline.
-The organisers would appreciate an early informal indication, via , of the intention to submit to RRRR 2025.
+Acceptance notifications will be sent before the current ETAPS 2025 early registration deadline.

 Organisers